XRPLF/xrpl.js/docs/index.md

 ### Return Value

-This method returns a promise that resolves with an object with the following structure (Note: the structures of `bids` and `asks` are identical):
+This method returns a promise that resolves with an object with the following structure Both `bids` and `asks` have the same format:

 Name | Type | Description
 ---- | ---- | -----------